 Foundations of Artificial Intelligence (FAI) Group

 About this page.
 We summarize FAI's research area, and the major directions we are currently actively exploring.
-This is mainly intended for students interested in FAI, but other readers may also use it to get an overview/impression of our research.
+This is mainly intended for students interested in FAI.
+For other readers, it may be easier to just quickly browse through the list of our funded research projects.

-The very first thing you should do, to get an idea of our research, is read the "Automatic Planning (a high-level summary)" section below.
+The very first thing you should do, to get an idea what our main research area is about, is read the "Automatic Planning (a high-level summary)" section below.
 Then, read this paper:

-This provides an an easy-to-read and (hopefully) entertaining introduction to our main research area.
+This provides an an easy-to-read and (hopefully) entertaining introduction.

 Note: This page gives the main directions we are currently exploring, but should not be confused with an exhaustive description of our research.
-We are typically doing various things not subsumed by any of the descriptions below.
-If you are a student and interested in working with us, this page gives good starting points, but cannot replace a direct conversation.
+We are typically doing many things not subsumed by any of the descriptions below.
+If you are a student and interested in working with us, you need to contact us directly.

 Some example topics of student projects we conducted in the past are listed here.